varunanand07/automatic-video-translation/README.md

 ## Automatic Video Transcription

-This repository contains a fully reproducible pipeline to:
+This repository contains a pipeline to:

 - Collect or use provided English transcripts for YouTube videos
 - Generate ASR transcripts (Whisper or AssemblyAI)